ivansglazunov/hasyx/CONTRIBUTING.md

 - **No Mocks**: All tests use real services (CloudFlare API, certbot, nginx)
 - **Environment Checks**: Tests gracefully skip when required tools/credentials are unavailable
 - **Isolation**: Each test creates and cleans up its own test environment
-- **Production Validation**: Tests validate actual functionality that will work in production

 For detailed documentation, see [`CLOUDFLARE.md`](CLOUDFLARE.md), [`SSL.md`](SSL.md), [`NGINX.md`](NGINX.md), and [`SUBDOMAIN.md`](SUBDOMAIN.md).